 On the other hand, new technologies can be promoted by means of the revenue from fees; audience research can be funded and the costs of the system can be covered.

 Now that the electorate have accepted the revision of the Radio and Television Act, the introduction of a new fee system which is not dependent on the possession of a receiver is being prepared.
-This system, which will result in a distinct reduction in the annual charge for most people who have to pay it, should be introduced in early 2019.
+This system, which will result in a distinct reduction in the annual charge for most people who have to pay it, will be introduced in early 2019.